Ghadamès language

-Ghadamès (Berber: ⵄⴰⴷⴻⵎⴻⵙ / Ɛadēməs /[ʕadeːməs]/, Standard Arabic غدامس //ɣadaːmis//, Libyan Arabic //ɣdaːməs//) also called Ghadamsi or Ghadamsian is a Berber language that is spoken in, and named after, the oasis town of Ghadames in Nalut District, western Libya.
+Ghadamès (Note: Berber: ⵄⴰⴷⴻⵎⴻⵙ / Ɛadēməs /[ʕadeːməs]/, Standard Arabic غدامس //ɣadaːmis//, Libyan Arabic //ɣdaːməs//) (also called Ghadamsi or Ghadamsian) is an Eastern Berber language that is spoken in, and named after, the oasis town of Ghadames in the Nalut District of western Libya.

 Research

 Ghadamès language materials have been gathered by two linguists.
 The first materials were published in 1903 and 1904 by Adolphe de Calassanti Motylinski (1854–1907).
 A more copious and reliable source is provided by the works of White Father Jacques Lanfry (1910-2000), who stayed in Ghadames from 1944 to 1945 and who published his main works in 1968 and 1973.
 No new research has been undertaken on location since then.
 Recently, Kossmann (2013) has published a modern grammar of Ghadamès based on Lanfry’s materials.

 Number of speakers

 Lanfry mentions the number of c.
 4,000 speakers as an optimistic estimate.
 The actual number of speakers is not known with certainty.
 Ethnologue cites a number of 13,100 speakers in 2016, including 2,000 living outside the area.
 However, this number reflects the total number of inhabitants of Ghadames, who are not all native speakers of Ghadamès, while the number of 2,000 emigrant speakers is based on a very old source.
 Ethnologue classifies the language as 6b (Threatened).